ihdia/seamformer/README.md

 ---

 ## Visual Results
-Attached is a collated diagram , starting from Bhoomi , Penn-In-Hand (PIH) , Khmer Palm Leaf Manuscript and Jain Manuscript .
-Observe the nature of highly precise polygons .
+Attached is a collated diagram , starting top (clockwise ) from Bhoomi , Penn-In-Hand (PIH) , Khmer Palm Leaf Manuscript and Jain Manuscript .
+Of particular significance is the intrinsic precision exhibited by the predicted polygons depicted within, handling the presence of considerable image degradation, a complex multi-page layout, and an elevated aspect ratio, etc.

 ![Visual results](assets/Net_New_Drawing.jpg)

 # Citation